 Course Assessment Requirements:

-- Report: Pass Requirement - Students must pass this assessment item to pass the course. - Students must submit all reports and obtain an overall mark of 50 or more to pass courses
+- Tutorial / Laboratory Exercises: Pass Requirement - Students must pass this assessment item to pass the course. - Students must submit all reports and obtain an overall mark of at least 50% to pass the course.

-- Formal Examination: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a mark of at least 40% in each test to pass this course.
+- In Term Test: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a mark of at least 40% in each test to pass this course.

 Face to Face On Campus 2 hour(s) per Week for 12 Weeks